 Creative Ways to Spend Frequent Flyer Miles

 Other creative ways we’ve used miles is with Southwest’s Companion Pass, a perk you can earn if you rack up a total of 110,000 Southwest Rapid Rewards points during one calendar year.
 The Companion Pass allows your “companion” to fly for free on all of your flights, even if you pay for your own ticket with points.
-By signing up for both the Southwest Airlines Rapid Rewards® Premier Credit Card and the Plus version, and completing some additional spending on our cards, my husband and I each earned the Companion Pass and flew with or without our kids to Orlando, Denver, New Orleans, Cancun, and Minneapolis in 2014.
+By signing up for both the Southwest Rapid Rewards® Premier Credit Card and the Plus version, and completing some additional spending on our cards, my husband and I each earned the Companion Pass and flew with or without our kids to Orlando, Denver, New Orleans, Cancun, and Minneapolis over the years.

 Creative Ways to Earn More Frequent Flyer Miles